HSLU-IFZ-Competence-Center-Investments/language_models_in_finance/README.md

 RAG enable.*

 ### Related Report
-The report has been uploaded to the repository (add link) and is available publicly.
+The [report](https://github.com/HSLU-IFZ-Competence-Center-Investments/language_models_in_finance/blob/main/Language_Models_Report_2025.pdf) has been uploaded to the repository and is available publicly.